 - A dental dam can be used during oral sex.
 It is a small square of latex.

-Follow your care plan.
-Proper treatment may help to decrease the chance of passing to others.
+- Follow your ART care plan.
+An undetectable viral load lowers the chance of passing HIV to another person.

 - Let past, present, and future sexual partners know about the infection.
 Encourage them to get tested.